About Me

 Show Abstract

-This work focuses on scalable and efficient deployment strategies for large language models in high-performance computing (HPC) environments.
-It outlines a Helm-chart-based approach for deploying containerized models with GPU affinity scheduling, resource throttling, and multi-user access configurations.
+This foundational work establishes the architectural principles and deployment strategies for large language models in high-performance computing (HPC) environments that later evolved into the Pick-and-Spin framework.
+It outlines the core Helm-chart-based approach for deploying containerized models with GPU affinity scheduling, resource throttling, and multi-user access configurations.
+The research provides the technical foundation for dynamic model orchestration, serverless scaling, and adaptive routing capabilities that enable efficient multi-model LLM deployments in research environments.

 Brain Tumor Detection in MRI Images